CarlSchader/RectanglePoints/readme.txt

 point_search.exe : The testing framework that can load one or more DLLs, evaluate their performance and compare their results. reference.dll    : Reference solution that is used to test other solutions for correctness.

+For compilation on Unix based systems just use $ make